 From 1923 the YMCA admitted females and carried out mixed-sex youth work, a radical position for the time and something which was only recommended at government level as late as 1960.
 Women could particulate but were not accepted as full members until 1965, prior to which there was a Women’s Auxiliary.

 The North Street site was eventually sold for development and the YMCA spent time on Western Road and Main Road.
 During World War 2 YMCA Romford’s premises housed the headquarters of the Forces Mobile Canteen project and worked with refugees and prisoners of war.

 The Association first responded to those in housing need in the 1960s, with a housing project for young men.
-The YMCA has since increased its housing portfolio and as well as the main hostel has three housing projects locally.
+The YMCA has since increased its housing portfolio and expanded its services and reach.

 Thomas England, a Methodist, property developer and local philanthropist was a leading player in the early days of the YMCA and generously left the Association the land on which to build its present facilities.
 Work on the new building started in 1964 and was completed 1969.
 The building, which cost £460,000, was opened in July 1969 by HRH the Duchess of Kent.
 The 148 bed hostel was originally occupied by students and young people working locally, especially for Ford Motor Company as apprentices.

 In the 1970s and 1980s we developed our fitness facilities and work began to provide children’s services with breakfast and after school care, holiday programmes and more recently a pre-school.

 YMCA Romford merged with Thames Gateway YMCA in 2015 and with YMCA West Kent in 2021 and is now called YMCA Thames Gateway Group (YMCATGG).
 YMCATGG now serves a range of locations including Barking & Dagenham, Dartford, Woolwich, Bexleyheath, Ashford (Kent), West Kent and Brentwood.